Jump to Video and Slides

 And this is how it looks to a website visitor.
 Notice how the H2 lines catch the eye for skimming for information:

-Heading Structure in a (Divi) Page
+Heading Structure in a (Divi) Page, Overview

 Most LEANWI webpages are built using the Divi Builder.
 Divi Builder can also be used on posts.